-Your core PE lessons will be very much like your lessons now except you will have the opportunity to choose from 3 pathways.
-The choices of pathways will be Competition and Performance, Leadership, and Health and Fitness.
+Your core PE lessons will be very much like your lessons now.
+You will continue to have the opportunity to choose from the three pathways; Competition and Performance, Leadership, and Health and Fitness.

-More information about each of the options will be shared with you during your PE lessons over the next few weeks and your groups will be sorted out in the summer term of Year 8, so you do not need to worry about it now.
+We will reshare information about each of the options with you during your PE lessons over the next few weeks and your groups will be sorted out in the summer term, so you do not need to worry about it now.
 Your only immediate concern is whether to take PE as an option!

-(see GCSE PE and Sports Studies).
+(See GCSE PE).